johnfire/art_management_program/README.md

    organize paintings into sub catagories

+   set the system up to display a foto of your painting with the data

 still to do:

-   set the system up to display a foto of your painting with the data 65% done

-   create odt text documents from the data at the press of a button (info sheet on each painting) 80% done bug here

    create pdfs from the odt sheet 80% done bug here